Is It A Good Time To Refinance?May 8, 2020 3:50 am

 As most of us know, the typical mortgage sold to consumers is the 30-year mortgage.
 However, the reality is that many mortgages are either refinanced or paid off within 10 years.
 Therefore, the 10-year US Treasury bond is a great benchmark to determine the direction of mortgage rates.
-Generally, the 30-year mortgage is about 1.70%-1.90% higher than the 10-year US Treasury bond because the US Treasury bond is guaranteed by the US Government.
-According to the Federal Bank of St Louis, the last three years the spread has been 1.7%.
-So, given that the 10 year US Treasury bond is at approximately .70% (which is something I didn’t think I would ever see) would mean that 30-year mortgage rates should be about 2.4% to 2.5% but that isn’t the case.
-It stands at about 3.5%.
-So why isn’t the rate falling in lockstep with the 10-year US Treasury bond like it usually does and maintain about a 1.7% -1.9% spread?
+Generally, the 30-year mortgage is about 1.60%-1.70% higher than the 10-year US Treasury bond.
+The typical mortgage sold to consumers is the 30-year mortgage; however, the reality is that many mortgages are either refinanced or paid off within 10 years.
+Therefore, the 10-year US Treasury bond is a great benchmark to determine the direction of mortgage rates.
+The 30-year mortgage is usually about 1.50%-1.70% percent higher than the 10-year US Treasury bond because the US Treasury bond is guaranteed by the US Government.
+In fact, according to the Federal Bank of St Louis, the last three years the spread has been 1.7%.
+So, given that the 10 year is at approximately .58% (which is something I didn’t think I would ever see) would mean that 30-year mortgage rates should be about 2.25% to 2.5% but that isn’t the case.
+It stands at about 3.0%.
+So why isn’t the rate falling in lockstep with the 10-year bond like it usually does and maintain about a 1.7% -1.9% spread?
 There are many reasons but here are a few:

 - Believe it or not but lenders are keeping the rates higher because demand has been so great that if they go lower, they will not be able to keep up with applications and potentially lose more customers due to lack of client service.